Inspiring Lives 05: Blogger Lauren talks mum confidence & battling tiredness

 Some of the key elements are listed below, but I’d love you to come and have a read of the full post.

-We all know that healthy skin looks smooth and glowing, tired skin looks dull, so despite my slightly combination skin, I always avoid too much ‘matt’ and powder finishes.
+We all know that healthy skin looks smooth and glowing, tired skin looks dull, so despite my combination skin, I always avoid too much ‘matte’ and powder finishes.
 I’ve found that ‘shimmer’ or ‘pearl’ particles in make-up cling to dehydration caused by tiredness so I avoid those too.
-Instead I like to get my ‘glow’ from hydrating products that plump and cushion my skin.
+Instead, I like to get my ‘glow’ from hydrating products that plump and cushion my skin.